Interior Plains: Fluvial processes

 Civil engineering projects have altered the fluvial geomorphology of the Interior Plains.
-Normal sediment transport by river and channel systems is interrupted by river-blocking structures such as dams and flow-regulators.
-Before 1900, estimated annual sediment transport by the Mississippi River to the Gulf of Mexico was 400 million tons.
-However, in the early 20th century, engineering projects including dams were created on the Missouri River, meander cutoffs, river training, bank revetments, and soil erosion control have reduced the annual transport rate to between 100-150 million tons of sediment per year.
-The artificial structures trap suspended sediment from travelling as it would in an un-engineered river.
+Normal sediment transport by river and channel systems is interrupted by river-blocking structures such as dams and flow regulators.
+Before 1900, the estimated annual sediment transport by the Mississippi River to the Gulf of Mexico was 400 million tons.
+However, in the early 20th century, engineering projects including dams were created on the Missouri River, meander cutoffs, river training, bank revetments, and soil erosion control have reduced the annual transport rate to between 100 and 150 million tons of sediment per year.
+The artificial structures trap suspended sediment from traveling as it would in an un-engineered river.

 Aeolian processes

 While average annual temperatures vary significantly between the northern and southern portions of the Interior Plains, the climate is characterized by susceptibility to droughts due to generally low annual precipitation.

 Due to a warm climate and evapotranspiration rates surpassing precipitation rates, the southern Interior Plains are highly susceptible to droughts and soil erosion.
 A significant feature of aeolian erosion in the Interior Plains is the ubiquitous loess deposits.
 The deposits were placed by winds during the Pleistocene epoch.
 The Nebraska Sand Dunes are an example of the sand and loess during the epoch.
 These dunes were formed during the Pleistocene by Northwesterly winds depositing alluvial silt and sand.
 That loess is so prevalent in the Interior Plains is evidence of significant aeolian erosion, as deposits are generally accumulations of wind-blown dust.

 Following World War I, wheat farming in the fertile loess soil of the Interior Plains swelled.
 The expansion of farmland eliminated many prairies containing soil-stabilizing grasses.
 While droughts in the region were common, during the following drought, aeolian soil erosion was exacerbated by the reduced soil-holding prairie grasses.
 Dust storms eroded hundreds of millions of tons of topsoil, causing dust storms for months in the historical region known as the Dust Bowl.
-On May 12, 1934 alone, an estimated 200 million tons of wind-eroded topsoil were transported to the Atlantic ocean.
+On May 12, 1934, alone, an estimated 200 million tons of wind-eroded topsoil were transported to the Atlantic Ocean.